OpenDreamProject/OpenDream/README.md

 This project is currently in early stages, and is not feature-complete.

+The compiler and server should work fine for Linux-based machines, but we currently rely on WPF and WebView2 for the client, so it's Windows-only.

 ## Building

 To build, one can use a C# compiler (such as MSBuild) to compile the various projects described in the solution.